ADGEfficiency/adgefficiency.github.io/_posts/2016-12-08-energy-basics-ambient-temperature-impact-on-gas-turbine-performance.md

 ---
 Gas turbine power output increases when it is cold, and decreases when it is hot.
 Being able to explain why is a great conversation starter at parties.
 It's also something the energy engineer must account for when modelling gas turbines.

-To explain the relationship we need to link together a few insights:
+To explain the relationship we need to link together a few insights

 - A gas turbine is a fixed volume machine.
 You can only squeeze a fixed volume of air through the compressor and turbine.
 - The density of air increases when it is cold.
 Colder air means more mass of air in the same amount of volume.